antronerds/r2-training-courses/docs/Microarray_analysis_-_Using_Tumor_Colon_datasets.md

 Often, you do not immediately have an idea which pathways you could look for in your comparisons between groups (normal versus adenoma in our case).
 A module within R2 providing you with some suggestions is the so called KEGG Pathway Finder by Groups.
 It assesses whether the number of genes that show significant differential expression between normal and adenoma is significantly higher than you would expect compared to all genes that are mentioned in KEGG.

-Perform a KEGG pathway analysis from the â€˜mainâ€™ page.
+Perform a KEGG pathway analysis from the mainpage.
 Make sure that under Representation: all is selected (both under and overrepresentation) Are there KEGG pathways overrepresented in the differentially expressed genes between adenoma and normal tissue?

 If this is true which pathway (Set the p-value 0.01 for the analysis and select striking pathways).